tutsplus/tutsplus-getting-started-with-sequel/ARTICLE.markdown

 # Getting Started with Sequel

 Ever since Rails came up in 2005, creating database-backed web applications has never been easier.
-ActiveRecord still is one of its strongsuits because of how it integrates tightly with the rest of the framework.
+ActiveRecord still is one of its strong suits because of how it integrates tightly with the rest of the framework.
 However, through the course of time some developers found the tool to be difficult to handle outside of Rails.

-Sequel is an Object-Relational Mapper (ORM) that qualifies as a first-class tool in your arsenal, in and out of Rails.
+[Sequel](http://sequel.jeremyevans.net) is an Object-Relational Mapper (ORM) that qualifies as a first-class tool in your arsenal, in and out of Rails.
 It is well tested and maintained by the Ruby community.
-In this article you'll learn the bulk of Sequel's features so read on if you want to get your hands wet.
+In this article you'll learn the bulk of Sequel's features so read on if you want to get your hands dirty.

 ## Bootstrapping Sequel